ga4gh/vrs/docs/source/appendices/future_plans.rst

 **Computational definition**

-A specific combination of non-overlapping :ref:`Allele`s that co-occur on the same reference sequence.
+A specific combination of non-overlapping :ref:`Alleles <allele>` that co-occur on the same reference sequence.

 **Information model**